 Suppose you have the sales data for two different products for 12 months, as shown below.

 You want to create a lookup table in excel, in which you enter the month and the product id, and it returns the sales for that product during that month.

 To do this, you can use the VLOOKUP and Match Formula in excel:

 = VLOOKUP( F4, A3:C14, MATCH( F5, A2:C2, 0 ), 0)

 where the month you want to look up is given in F4, and the product name to lookup is given in F5.

 In this case, it will return 13,000.

-Suppose you have the sales data collected for one of the product throughout the year in four different zones of a city as shown below.
+Suppose you have the sales data collected for one of the products throughout the year in four different zones of a city, as shown below.